cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C7_JavaScript-Intermediate-Concepts_JavaScript/Class/NOTES.md

   - Create a `createBankAccount` function that takes in an initial balance and declares it in the main function scope
   - Return an object of methods that use this variable
   - Create a variable with an initial value
-  - Use that varaible and call methods on it to add functionality
+  - Use that variable and call methods on it to add functionality
   - Print the results

 ```jsx